jchabsi/RunnerAttitude/README.md

 - Vertical Distance (Floors / Meters)
 - Notifications
 - Bluetooth on / off indicator
-- Colorful battery indicator / Batery percentage
+- Colorful battery indicator / Battery percentage

 I have tried to support as many devices as possible but some legacy devices lack good resolution and colors thus the look and feel will be different from the screenshots.